easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_SETUP_COMPLETE.md

 ```
 🔐 LLM Provider Credentials
-Enter your API credentials below so Q-IDE can authenticate
+Enter your API credentials below so Top Dog can authenticate
 with LLM services on your behalf.

 ┌─────────────────────────────────────┐